i3 Energy PLC announces director dealings | BOE Report

-EASTLEIGH, UK / ACCESSWIRE / July 3, 2023 / i3 Energy plc (AIM:I3E)(TSX:ITE), an independent oil and gas company with assets and operations in the UK and Canada, has been notified that on 30 June 2023, John Festival, Chairperson, purchased 470,000 ordinary shares of 0.01 pence each in the Company (‘Ordinary Shares’), at a price of CAD 0.23 per share.
+EASTLEIGH, UK / ACCESSWIRE / July 5, 2023 / i3 Energy plc (AIM:I3E)(TSX:ITE), an independent oil and gas company with assets and operations in the UK and Canada, has been notified that on 4 July 2023, Majid Shafiq, CEO, purchased 196,318 ordinary shares of 0.01 pence each in the Company (‘Ordinary Shares’), at a price of 12.7 pence per share.

-As a result, following this transaction, John Festival now has a total beneficial interest, in aggregate, of 3,072,360 Ordinary Shares, representing 0.26% per cent. of the Company’s issued share capital.
+As a result, following this transaction, Majid Shafiq now has a total beneficial interest, in aggregate, of 9,734,609 Ordinary Shares, representing 0.81% per cent. of the Company’s issued share capital.

 Enquiries: